Dagmawi-G/Preprocessing/README (2).markdown

 # Bank Reviews Scraping and Analysis Project

    ## Overview
-   This project scrapes reviews from the Google Play Store for three Ethiopian banks (Commercial Bank of Ethiopia, Bank of Abyssinia, Dashen Bank), preprocesses the data, performs sentiment and thematic analysis, and saves results for further analysis.
+   This project scrapes reviews from the Google Play Store for three Ethiopian banks (Commercial Bank of Ethiopia, Bank of Abyssinia, Dashen Bank), preprocesses the data, performs sentiment and thematic analysis, and stores it in an Oracle database.

    ## Task 1: Data Collection and Preprocessing
    ### Methodology